nimikro/cs50-2-substitution/README.md

 ```

 # Specification
-Design and implement a program, substitution, that encrypts messages using a substitution cipher.
+Designed and implemented a program, substitution, that encrypts messages using a substitution cipher, according to the following.

-* Implement your program in a file called substitution.c in a directory called substitution.
-* Your program must accept a single command-line argument, the key to use for the substitution.
-The key itself should be case-insensitive, so whether any character in the key is uppercase or lowercase should not affect the behavior of your program.
+* The program accepts a single command-line argument, the key to use for the substitution.
+The key itself should be case-insensitive, so whether any character in the key is uppercase or lowercase does not affect the behavior of the program.
-* If your program is executed without any command-line arguments or with more than one command-line argument, your program should print an error message of your choice (with printf) and return from main a value of 1 (which tends to signify an error) immediately.
+* If the program is executed without any command-line arguments or with more than one command-line argument, the program prints an error message (with printf) and returns from main a value of 1 immediately.
-* If the key is invalid (as by not containing 26 characters, containing any character that is not an alphabetic character, or not containing each letter exactly once), your program should print an error message of your choice (with printf) and return from main a value of 1 immediately.
+* If the key is invalid (as by not containing 26 characters, containing any character that is not an alphabetic character, or not containing each letter exactly once), the program prints an error message (with printf) and returns from main a value of 1 immediately.
-* Your program must output plaintext: (without a newline) and then prompt the user for a string of plaintext (using get_string).
+* The program outputs plaintext: (without a newline) and then prompts the user for a string of plaintext (using get_string).
-* Your program must output ciphertext: (without a newline) followed by the plaintext’s corresponding ciphertext, with each alphabetical character in the plaintext substituted for the corresponding character in the ciphertext; non-alphabetical characters should be outputted unchanged.
+* The program outputs ciphertext: (without a newline) followed by the plaintext’s corresponding ciphertext, with each alphabetical character in the plaintext substituted for the corresponding character in the ciphertext; non-alphabetical characters are outputted unchanged.
-* Your program must preserve case: capitalized letters must remain capitalized letters; lowercase letters must remain lowercase letters.
+* The program preserves case: capitalized letters remain capitalized letters; lowercase letters remain lowercase letters.
-* After outputting ciphertext, you should print a newline.
-Your program should then exit by returning 0 from main.
+* After outputting ciphertext, it prints a newline.
+The program then exits by returning 0 from main.